colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 If you want to flip through more examples, I wrote a little [web app](/rbm/repos/) for that (and analogous ones for generating [US place names](/rbm/geo/) and [actor names](/rbm/actors/)).
 If you want to learn about how I got there, read on.

-In this post, I'll give a brief overview of Restricted Boltzmann Machines and how I applied them to this problem, and try to give some intuition about what's going on in the brain of one of these models.
+In this post, I'll give a brief overview of restricted Boltzmann machines and how I applied them to this problem, and try to give some intuition about what's going on in the brain of one of these models.

 My code is available [here](https://github.com/colinmorris/char-rbm) on GitHub.
 Feel free to play with it (with the caveat that it's more of a research notebook than a polished library).